 The State of Tennessee has established a grant program to assist eligible Tennessee residents who will be enrolled as undergraduate students at eligible Tennessee colleges and universities.
-The grant is based on financial need.
+The grant is based on financial need and availability of funds.
 It is administered through the Tennessee Student Assistance Corporation.

 Those who wish to be considered for this grant must complete the Free Application for Federal Student Aid, IN TIME FOR the application to be processed before the May 1 priority deadline.
-To meet this deadline, applications should be filed by March 1.